cheesinglee/bigml-feature-subsets/README.md

 ### Cleanup:

-For your convenience, BigML sources, datasets, models, and evaluation are tagged by default with "Feature selection" this makes them easy to locate through the BigML dashboard.
+For your convenience, BigML sources, datasets, models, and evaluation are tagged by default with "Feature selection".
+This makes them easy to locate through the BigML dashboard.
 To quickly delete all the created resources, you can use [bigmler](http://bigmler.readthedocs.org/en/latest/):

     bigmler --delete --all-tag "Feature selection"